New Hampshire car insurance

-New Hampshire drivers aren’t required to carry car insurance, but New Hampshire law requires you to show proof of financial responsibility if you’re liable for someone else’s injuries or damages.
-Liability coverage can help you properly protect your assets if you’re at fault in an accident.
-Here are the minimum liability limits if you buy auto insurance in the Granite State:
+Car insurance in New Hampshire isn't required, but New Hampshire law requires you to show proof of financial responsibility if you're liable for someone else's injuries or damages.
+Liability coverage can help you properly protect your assets if you're at fault in an accident.
+If you buy car insurance, here are the state minimum auto insurance limits in New Hampshire:

 - $25,000 in bodily injury liability per person